-Aetna considers percutaneous embolization (by means of balloon or metallic coil) medically necessary for the treatment of varicocele for any of the following conditions:
+Aetna considers percutaneous embolization (by means of balloon or metallic coil) or ligation medically necessary for the treatment of varicocele for any of the following conditions:

-Aetna considers percutaneous embolization of varicoceles for persons who do not meet these criteria experimental and investigational.
+Aetna considers percutaneous embolization or ligation of varicoceles for persons who do not meet these criteria experimental and investigational.

 Aetna considers microsurgical varicocelectomy an acceptable alternative method of treating a varicocele when any of the afore-mentioned criteria is met.